kornha/parliament/README.md

 # Contact
 Parliament is open source.
 For questions related to this GitHub repo, please [join our discord](https://discord.gg/HhdBKsK9Pq) or raise an issue in this repo.

-TheParliament.app (to be released shortly) is a commercial hosted and deployed implemenation of Parliament.
+TheParliament.app (to be released shortly) is a commercial hosted and deployed implementation of Parliament.
 For investment information and other queries, please email <a href="mailto:contact@theparliament.app">contact@theparliament.app</a>.

 ## Socials
 - **Discord**: Parliament currently supports an official [Discord server](https://discord.gg/HhdBKsK9Pq).